ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 light   | Value of the clock.
 Neverball draws clocks in denominations of 5, 15, and 30.
-All units are in seconds. target  | Path that the clock item will travel along, starting from the linked path_corner.
+All units are in seconds. target  | Path that the clock item will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target2 | Optional: Second path controls the orientation of the train, but has no effect on position.
 This is useful when you want to control the position and orientation independently of each other.

 ## item_health_small